tylerkirwan/Entra-Governance-and-Automation/README.md

 }
 $packageId = (New-MgBetaEntitlementManagementAccessPackage -BodyParameter $params).Id
 ```
-9) At this point you can add the security group you will use as part of the access package.
-This group will be used for conditional access.
-Additionally, you can create the Access Package Policy.
+9) Create or assign the likey temporary security group you will grant as part of the access package.
+This security group is used to apply a specific conditional access policy for passkey enrollment within Microsoft Authenticator.

+10) Create the Access Package Policy.
 Customize as you see fit however it's strongly suggested to utilize the multistage approvals.
+I also expire the access package quickly (more on this in Part 4).
 Below is how I configured the policy:

 -  Pictures of policy
 ### Part 2 - Apply logic app json
 ---